haschek/Foafpress/README.markdown

 ### 1. Copy Foafpress to your web server

 Currently we do not offer archive downloads, Pear channels, Phars or Debian packages.
-Please clone it via Mercurial or git:
+Please clone it via Git:

     $ cd /var/www/
     $ git clone https://github.com/haschek/Foafpress.git foafpress

-or
+or Mercurial:

     $ cd /var/www/
     $ hg clone http://bitbucket.org/haschek/foafpress foafpress

-### 2. Configure the server
+### 2. Prepare cache folder, Install libraries

+#### Using the makefile

+    $ cd foafpress/
+    $ make install

+That will prepare the cache folder and installing all necessary libraries.
+You can go to 'Configure Apache' now.
+The makefile provides also some other options, e.g. installing/updating only a specific library.
+Call `make` in your Foafpress directory to see more.

+#### Manually

 Foafpress needs read/write access to the cache folder.
 You could grant read/write access to all (anonymous) users but it is recommended to